GreyMilton/house-of-games-api/testing-plan.md

 - status:404 with body { msg: "Review not found" } when review_id in path is correctly a number, but the number is not found as a review_id in the reviews table

-to test and implement:

-sad paths:

 - status:400 with body { msg: "Invalid request body" } requestbody contains more keys than just username and body

+- status:400 with body { msg: "Invalid request body" }  requestbody has a typo on the username or body key

 - status:400 with body { msg: "Invalid request body" }  requestbody is missing either username or body

-- status:400 with body { msg: "Invalid request body" }  requestbody has a typo on the username or body key

 -  status:400 with body { msg: "Invalid request body" } requestbody is not an object
-OR:

 - sad path: request body missing, status:400 { msg: "Incomplete request"}